The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Abstract

 \section{Abstract}

 This paper presents a unified framework based on Davis-Wielandt (DW) shell for graphical stability analysis of multi-input and multi-output linear time-invariant feedback systems.
-Connections between DW shells and various graphical descriptions, as well as gain and phase measures, are established through an intuitive geometric perspective.
-Within this framework, we examine the relationships and relative conservatism among various separation conditions.
-A rotated Scaled Relative Graph (SRG) concept is proposed as a mixed gain-phase representation, from which a closed-loop stability criterion is derived and shown to be the least conservative among the existing 2-D graphical conditions for bi-component feedback loops.
-We also propose a reliable algorithm for visualizing the rotated SRGs and include an example to demonstrate the non-conservatism of the proposed condition.
+Connections between DW shells and various graphical representations, as well as gain and phase measures, are established through an intuitive geometric perspective.
+Within this framework, we map the relationships and relative conservatism among various separation conditions.
+A rotated scaled relative graph ($\theta$-SRG) concept is proposed as a mixed gain-phase representation, from which a closed-loop stability criterion is derived and shown to be the least conservative among the existing 2-D graphical conditions for bi-component feedback loops.
+We also propose a reliable and generalizable algorithm for visualizing the $\theta$-SRGs and include a system example to demonstrate the reduced conservatism of the proposed condition.